North Wales Narrow Gauge Railways: History

-The company was formed in 1871, and authorised by the North Wales Narrow Gauge Railways Act of 1872, to build "certain railways in the counties of Carnarvon and Merioneth" and to raise £216,000 in capital.
+The company was formed in 1871, and authorised by the North Wales Narrow Gauge Railways Act 1872, to build "certain railways in the counties of Carnarvon and Merioneth" and to raise £216,000 in capital.
 In 1871, the company appointed Charles Easton Spooner, as their chief engineer.
 Spooner was then the manager of the Festiniog Railway and had been instrumental in the design of their steam locomotives in the 1860s.

-By 1876, £66,000 had been raised in capital, the whole amount authorised to pay for the "Moeltryfan Undertaking", but the company needed further capital and applied to Parliament for a second act in April that year.
-This second Act allowed the company to abandon its "General Undertaking", which would have extended the line to Bettws-y-Coed and beyond.
+By 1876, £66,000 had been raised in capital, the whole amount authorised to pay for the "Moeltryfan Undertaking", but the company needed further capital and applied to Parliament for a second act of Parliament, the North Wales Narrow Gauge Railways Act 1876 (39 & 40 Vict. c. cxxv) in April that year.
+This second act allowed the company to abandon its "General Undertaking", which would have extended the line to Bettws-y-Coed and beyond.
 By December of that year, Spooner reported that all but 3 mi of the line had been built and was "nearly ready to open to traffic" and that mineral traffic would commence immediately.

 The line from Dinas Junction to Tryfan Junction and on to Bryngwyn was opened in 1877.
 In 1878, a branch was built from Tryfan Junction to Snowdon Ranger and this was extended to South Snowdon (later renamed Rhyd Ddu) in 1881.
 In 1884, the company began the process of relaying the track, upgrading from iron rails weighing 35 lbs per yard, to steel rails weighing 41.5 lbs per yard.
 At the October 1887 board meeting of the company, a proposal to extend the line from Dinas Junction to Carnarvon was passed unanimously.
 This extension was never built.